The 3lack 3ox contained some journal notes, all hastily written into my phone.

 How could that ever be, why was that in his view, an inflammatory stance?

-So this theme, or rather Kit feeling entitled to grill me about my ethics, appeared in other sessions, specifically the pointless discussion about the books I'd have in my library!
+So this theme, or rather Kit feeling entitled to grill me about my ethics, has appeared in other sessions, specifically the pointless discussion about the books I'd have in my imaginary library!

 Anyway, the Brian Thorne dispute was awful - for me.
 But it was also bad practice, he'd created an interaction which ended with the client feeling as if their light has been blown out.